bosth/plpygis/doc/source/subclasses.rst

 Performance considerations
 --------------------------

-Lazy evaluation
+Partial WKB parsing
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

-``plpygis`` uses native WKB parsing to extract header information that indicates the geometry type, SRID and the presence of a Z or M dimension.
-Full parsing of the entire geometry occurs immediately, and therefore it is not possible to test the type and dimensionality of a :class:`Geometry <plpygis.geometry.Geometry>` without reading the entire WKB, which can be expensive for complex geometries.
+``plpygis`` is able to parse full WKBs in pure Python; however, this can be expensive for large, complex geometries and is not always necessary when it might be enough to simply check the geometry type, the SRID or the presence of a Z or M dimension.
+When creating a :class:`Geometry <plpygis.geometry.Geometry>` the WKB is fully parsed, but ``plpygis`` also offers a light-weight :class:`wkb_type <plpygis.geometry.wkb_type>` function that can return the data from a WKB header, without needing to read all component coordinates.

 Caching
 ^^^^^^^

 ``plpygis`` will cache the initial WKB it was created from.
 As soon as any coordinates or composite geometries are referenced, the cached WKB is lost and a subsequent request that requires the WKB will necessitate it being generated from scratch.
 For sets of large geometries, this can have a noticeable affect on performance.
-Therefore, if doing a conversion to a Shapely geometry - an action which relies on the availability of the WKB - it is recommended that this conversion be done before any other operations on the ``plpygis`` geometry.
+Therefore, any action which relies on the availability of the WKB should be done before any other operations on the ``plpygis`` geometry that might invalidate a cached WKB.

 .. note::

     Getting :meth:`type <plpygis.geometry.Geometry.type>`, :meth:`srid <plpygis.geometry.Geometry.srid>`, :meth:`dimz <plpygis.geometry.Geometry.dimz>` and :meth:`dimm <plpygis.geometry.Geometry.dimm>` are considered "safe" operations.
-However writing a new SRID or changing the dimensionality will also result in the cached WKB being lost.
+However, writing a new SRID or changing the dimensionality will also result in the cached WKB being lost.
 A geometry's type may never be changed.

 As a summary, getting the following properties will not affect performance: